randalvance/randal-tech/blogPosts/lets-learn-graphql.md

 You might think of a similar data structure called a tree.
 A tree is just a type of graph with some constraints.
 A tree has a single root while in a typical graph, any node can be a root.
 A node in a tree can only belong to a single parent while in a graph, you can connect a node to any number of other nodes.

-# GraphQL Queries
+# GraphQL Basics

+## GraphQL Document and Operations
+You perform a GraphQL request by first constructing a *GraphQL Document*.
+The document can contain one or more *GraphQL operations*.
+There are 3 types of GraphQL operations.
+1. *Query* - A read-only operation.
+Used for querying a data without causing any side-effects.
+2. *Mutation* - An operation that causes side-effects.
+Typically used for creating, updating and deleting data.
+3. *Subscription* - Allows the client to subscribe for real-time updates.

+## GraphQL Query Example
-Let's start with a very simple GraphQL query.
+Let's start with a quite simple GraphQL document with a single query operation.
 This query fetches all the `users` in our system and returns each user's `id`, `name`, and `email`.

 ```gql
 query {